-If the module consistently malfunctions or otherwise repeatedly enters an error state, the Remote or Local Crypto-Officer must contact the manufacturer.
+If the module consistently malfunctions or otherwise repeatedly enters an error state, the Local or Remote Crypto-Officer must contact the manufacturer.

 Note Do not apply upgrades, hotfixes or patches as any change to the validated module firmware will invalidate the FIPS module.